The road to Artist Point (the final section of SR 542) and Highway 20 (starting at Ross Dam Trailhead) are both closed for the season.

 On East Holly is Mindport Exhibits, offering an inspiring blend of fine art and hand-built interactive exhibits to spark your awareness and stimulate your thinking.

 Start your day with a hot cup of coffee from one of our local coffee shops, enjoy yummy meals throughout the day, and end your evening with a craft beverage!
 Whatcom County's famous agriculture scene means there are tons of farm-to-table restaurants to experience during your visit to Bellingham.
+For something more interactive, sample sips at a vineyard or take a distillery tour.

 Travel Tip: Our corner of the PNW is kind of famous for its beer.
 Bellingham alone boasts nearly 20 unique craft breweries, many of them award-winning.
 Several are family-friendly and dog-friendly, so you can bring the whole crew.